SohamBera16/CharityML-Potential-Donor-classfication-based-on-income-data/README.md

 ### 4) Data preparation/preprocessing
 Checking for skewed features, performing logarithmic transformation to significantly reduce the range of values caused by outliers.
 [However, Care must be taken when applying this transformation: As the logarithm of 0 is undefined, the values must be translated by a small amount above 0 to apply the logarithm successfully.]

-Transformation and Normalization, One-hot encoding of categorical variables
+ Normalization of the numerical features so that each feature is treated equally when applying supervised learners.

+ In addition, One-hot encoding of categorical variables has been performed.
+As typically, learning algorithms expect input to be numeric, which requires that non-numeric features (called categorical variables) be converted.

 ### 5) Creation of a baseline "naive predictor" model to define what success means for this project